Orpheus-3145/Philosophers/README.md

 Furthermore, the solution was implemented with these restrictions:
 - 1. the philosophers shouldn't die                   --> the code must be optimized, so the time losses are reducted as much as possible
 - 2. messages must be fast                            --> not more than 10 millisecs must pass between the death of a philo and the printing of the message on stdout
-- 3. the philosophers do not talk with each other     --> the threads/proceses run by themselves: they cannot notify other philosophers a change of their status, or anything else
+- 3. the philosophers do not talk with each other     --> the threads/proceses run by themselves: they cannot notify other philosophers of a change of their status, or anything else

 ## Parameters:
 The program takes some parameteres to set the environments (the last parameter is optional!)